NBKelly/2022_AdventOfCode/README.md

 ### Day 09: Smoke Basin

+#### Summary
+The cave is filling with smoke, which flows into every tile with a height less than 9.
+Find all local minima of the graph (points lower than all neighbors), and then find all basins (areas surrounded by 9's/boundaries) to determine the largest basins.

 #### Part One
 Simply select tiles which are surrounded by tiles with a bigger number.